fluxcd/multi-tenancy/README.md

 ```

 Set privileged, hostIPC, hostNetwork and hostPID to false and commit the change to git.
 From this moment on, team1 will
-not be able to run containers with an elevated security context.
+not be able to run containers with an elevated security context under the default service account.

 If a team1 member adds a privileged container definition in the `org/dev-team1` repository, Kubernetes will deny it: